muthembw/BRIDGET-S_PORTFOLIO/README.md

 2. Open b_index.html in your web browser to view the portfolio.
 3. To update the CV or any content, replace bridget_cv.docx with the updated file and modify the corresponding sections in the HTML.

+Collaborators
+1. Fork the repository.
+2. Create a new branch (git checkout -b feature-name).
+3. Make changes and commit them (git commit -am 'Add feature').
+4. Push to the branch (git push origin feature-name).
+5. Create a pull request.

 Contact
 For inquiries or feedback, feel free to reach out to me: